BenjaminBenetti/win-kvm/README.md

-# Windows in KVM scripts
+# Windows VM on KVM

 Scripts to help you setup a windows VM on KVM for "remote" development.
 With your new VM you will be able to edit windows code from your linux desktop,